The Right Fuel Source That Can Actually Lower Capital Expenses

 Installation Cost: The capital investment to specify and install two paralleled lower-kW generators compared to one larger-kW generator can be similar.
 However, paralleled units often have the advantage of greater installation support from the supplier, which offsets some of the initial cost.
 Their lighter weight makes them easier to move and place on job sites, requiring smaller, less expensive lifting equipment, and the simple design means installation time is decreased.

 Fuel Cost: In the United States, the cost of natural gas trends significantly lower than that of diesel.
 According to the U.S. Department of Energy’s April 2017 Alternative Fuel Price Report, the national average price between April 1 and April 17, 2017 for natural gas was $2.15/GGE.
-The average price of diesel for over that time period was $2.55/gallon – 18% higher.
+The average price of diesel during time period was $2.55/gallon – 18% higher.